 Identity-driven network access control is more precise in measuring the actual security posture of the endpoint.
 Access policies tied to IP addresses cannot offer identity-focused security.
 SDP enables the control of all connections based on pre-vetting who can connect and to what services.

-SDP does a great job of information and infrastructure hiding.
-The SDP architectural components ( the SDP controller and gateways ) are “dark, ” providing resilience against high and low-volume DDoS attacks.
-A low bandwidth DDoS attack may often bypass traditional DDoS security controls.
+SDP does a great job of hiding information and infrastructure.
+The SDP architectural components ( the SDP controller and gateways ) are “dark, ” providing resilience against high- and low-volume DDoS attacks.
+A low-bandwidth DDoS attack may often bypass traditional DDoS security controls.
 However, the SDP components do not respond to connections until the requesting clients are authenticated and authorized, allowing only good packets through.

-A suitable security protocol that can be used here is single packet authorization (SPA).
-Single Packet Authorization, or Single Packet Authentication, gives the SDP components a default “deny-all” security posture.
+A suitable security protocol for this is single packet authorization (SPA).
+Single Packet Authorization, or Authentication, gives the SDP components a default “deny-all” security posture.

 The “default deny” can be achieved because if an accepting host receives any packet other than a valid SPA packet, it assumes it is malicious.
 The packet will get dropped, and a notification will not get sent back to the requesting host.
-This stops reconnaissance at the door by silently detecting and dropping bad packets.
+This stops the survey at the door, silently detecting and dropping bad packets.

 Sniffing a SPA packet

 However, SPA can be subject to Man-In-The-Middle (MITM) attacks.
-If a bad actor can sniff a SPA packet, they can establish the TCP connection to the controller or AH client.
-But there is another level of defense in that the bad actor cannot complete the mutually encrypted connection (mTLS) without the client’s certificate.
+If a bad actor can sniff an SPA packet, they can establish the TCP connection to the controller or AH client.
+However, there is another level of defense: the bad actor cannot complete the mutually encrypted connection (mTLS) without the client’s certificate.

 SDP brings in the concept of mutually encrypted connections, also known as two-way encryption.
 The usual configuration for TLS is that the client authenticates the server, but TLS ensures that both parties are authenticated.
 Only validated devices and users can become authorized members of the SDP architecture.

 We should also remember that the SPA is not a security feature that can be implemented to protect all.
 It has its benefits but does not take over from existing security technologies.
 SPA should work alongside them.
 The main reason for its introduction to the SDP world is to overcome the problems with TCP.
 TCP connects and then authenticates.
-With SPA, you authenticate first and only then connect.
+With SPA, you authenticate first and then connect only then.

 SPA Use Case